 Whilst this is the usual course taken, it can vary between offices; don’t be afraid to ask.

 Yes.
 The only difference is that your training contract will last slightly longer than a grad’s.
 Graduates and school leavers alike finish their training contract as fully qualified chartered accountants or chartered tax advisers.
 The only difference is that a school leaver will not have a degree, however if you choose to take the ACCA this is an option once you have qualified.
-Furthermore, as a school leaver, you will qualify one year younger than your fellow graduates.
+Furthermore, as a school leaver, you will qualify one year earlier than your counterparts who go to uni.

 If you are looking to work in the accountancy profession, being without a degree will not hold you back once you have your professional qualification.
-Indeed, you will end up with the same qualification as your fellow graduates and a year earlier (Accelerate route takes around five years, Graduate route takes around three years plus three years at university).
+Indeed, you will end up with the same qualification as your fellow graduates and a year earlier (the school leaver route takes around five years, the graduate route takes around three years plus three years at university).

 This is a common worry against school leavers, since you are making a huge decision at the age of 17/ 18.
 However, if you feel that you are interested in finance or even becoming an entrepreneur with your own business, the school leaver route will not hold you back, rather it will open many doors.
 The ACA/ ACCA/ CIPFA/ CTA qualifications are all very highly regarded and sought after.
 With these qualifications and a wealth of experience behind you, there will be many opportunities available to you once you’ve finished your training contract.
 Within Grant Thornton alone we offer many different service lines which you could become involved in, however the opportunities don’t end here.
 With your amazing qualification behind you, you could become a freelance accountant, work as a Financial Controller for a company, become a teacher, or you could indeed set up your own business in something that interests you.